clintmillerportfolio/clintmillerportfolio.github.io/_portfolio/0_project.markdown

 AT&T came to us looking for strategy, design and tech recommendations for their 46 mobile apps.

-First, I researched the combined ecosystem, finding commonalities and looking for future improvements.
+First, I researched the combined ecosystem, finding redundancies and looking for future improvements.
 A developer helped me write a script to pull all the app analytics into a spreadsheet for analysis.
 Some apps had not been updated in over a year.
 Some apps had very low ratings.
 We felt these apps could be eliminated or integrated into other apps.
 I asked our strategist to gather app reviews.
 We cross referenced them with the quantitative data.
 Doing research separately limited confirmation bias at this early stage.

 Our leadership team put together a deck for a kickoff workshop.
 We had a lot of good strategic thinking, but I saw a need for more interactivity with the client.
 I added stakeholder interviews, crazy 8s and SWOT analysis.
-I wanted to build consensus and make our stakeholders feel invested in the process.
+The goal was to build consensus and make our stakeholders feel invested in the process.

 We learned a lot for the two day kickoff workshop.
 It was now time to synthesize our findings.
-We now had business needs, customer needs and best practices.
 We cross referenced them to identify 5 key areas of improvement:

 Login, Customer Support, Billing, Streaming, Shop & Upgrade.